Chia-Network/chia-docs/docs/rpc-reference/datalayer.md

 ### `add_mirror`

-Functionality: Add a new mirror from a local or remote data store.
+Functionality: Add a new mirror from an owned or subscribed data store.
 Triggers a Chia transaction

 Usage: chia rpc data_layer [OPTIONS] add_mirror [REQUEST]